chrisarcand/dug/README.md

 `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-## TODO
-* Add option to parse message body for labelling
-* Add more built-in reasons such as "Closed" statuses
-* The Google Auth Library has an API for Redis that could be supported easily.
-* Moar tests, plz

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/chrisarcand/dug.